MakisChristou/merkle-rs/README.md

 - Works with any file type
 - Proof generation < 2 seconds on M2 Macbook pro for 100k small files

-A [demo](https://youtu.be/j4ec2gLEBbY) of the baremetal version working across different machines.
+A [demo](https://youtu.be/j4ec2gLEBbY) of the bare-metal version working across different machines.

 # How it works